domsson/cong/README.md

 - Better make a cheat sheet on what can/must (not) go in the `.hpp` and .`cpp` file, it get's confusing.
 Especially with (for example) `static`, which should be in the `.hpp`, but not in the `.cpp` (why?).
 - Passing pointers around creates the ownership question.
 Who should `delete`?
 Remember: `delete` will delete the value at the address the pointer is pointing to; the pointer will still point to the same address, there is just nothing anymore.
 - Stack Overflow is full of the advice not to use 'raw' pointers, but 'smart' pointers.
 But I see so many projects that do fine with 'raw' pointers.
 So...
 I don't know.
+- Trying to `delete` a pointer that has not been initialized will cause a segmentation fault.
+Always initialize them to `0` or `nullptr`!